HomamAlamier/httpservd/README.md

 ## What it is
 Server is a minimal cross platform web server built using C++

+## It Supports
+multiple connection handling

-it supports modules written in C++ or C [not fully working yet !] files and directory permissions
+modules written in C++ or C (not fully working yet !)

+files and directory permissions

 ## How to build
 just clone the repository and use cmake to build it